DataBooth/duckdb-utils/docs/cli.rst

 Configuring full-text search
 ============================

-You can enable SQLite full-text search on a table and a set of columns like this:
+You can enable DuckDB full-text search on a table and a set of columns like this:

 .. code-block:: bash

-    sqlite-utils enable-fts mydb.db documents title summary
+    duckdb-utils enable-fts mydb.duckdb documents title summary

-This will use SQLite's FTS5 module by default.
+This will use DuckDB's FTS5 module by default.
 Use ``--fts4`` if you want to use FTS4:

 .. code-block:: bash

-    sqlite-utils enable-fts mydb.db documents title summary --fts4
+    duckdb-utils enable-fts mydb.duckdb documents title summary --fts4

 The ``enable-fts`` command will populate the new index with all existing documents.
 If you later add more documents you will need to use ``populate-fts`` to cause them to be indexed as well:

 .. code-block:: bash

-    sqlite-utils populate-fts mydb.db documents title summary
+    duckdb-utils populate-fts mydb.duckdb documents title summary

 A better solution here is to use database triggers.
 You can set up database triggers to automatically update the full-text index using the ``--create-triggers`` option when you first run ``enable-fts``:

 .. code-block:: bash

-    sqlite-utils enable-fts mydb.db documents title summary --create-triggers
+    duckdb-utils enable-fts mydb.duckdb documents title summary --create-triggers

 To set a custom FTS tokenizer, e.g. to enable Porter stemming, use ``--tokenize=``:

 .. code-block:: bash

-    sqlite-utils populate-fts mydb.db documents title summary --tokenize=porter
+    duckdb-utils populate-fts mydb.duckdb documents title summary --tokenize=porter

 To remove the FTS tables and triggers you created, use ``disable-fts``:

 .. code-block:: bash

-    sqlite-utils disable-fts mydb.db documents
+    duckdb-utils disable-fts mydb.duckdb documents

 To rebuild one or more FTS tables (see :ref:`python_api_fts_rebuild`), use ``rebuild-fts``:

 .. code-block:: bash

-    sqlite-utils rebuild-fts mydb.db documents
+    duckdb-utils rebuild-fts mydb.duckdb documents

 You can rebuild every FTS table by running ``rebuild-fts`` without passing any table names:

 .. code-block:: bash

-    sqlite-utils rebuild-fts mydb.db
+    duckdb-utils rebuild-fts mydb.duckdb

 .. _cli_search:

 Executing searches
 ==================

-Once you have configured full-text search for a table, you can search it using ``sqlite-utils search``:
+Once you have configured full-text search for a table, you can search it using ``duckdb-utils search``:

 .. code-block:: bash

-    sqlite-utils search mydb.db documents searchterm
+    duckdb-utils search mydb.duckdb documents searchterm

-This command accepts the same output options as ``sqlite-utils query``: ``--table``, ``--csv``, ``--tsv``, ``--nl`` etc.
+This command accepts the same output options as ``duckdb-utils query``: ``--table``, ``--csv``, ``--tsv``, ``--nl`` etc.

 By default it shows the most relevant matches first.
 You can specify a different sort order using the ``-o`` option, which can take a column or a column followed by ``desc``:

 .. code-block:: bash

     # Sort by rowid
-    sqlite-utils search mydb.db documents searchterm -o rowid
+    duckdb-utils search mydb.duckdb documents searchterm -o rowid
     # Sort by created in descending order
-    sqlite-utils search mydb.db documents searchterm -o 'created desc'
+    duckdb-utils search mydb.duckdb documents searchterm -o 'created desc'

-SQLite `advanced search syntax <https://www.sqlite.org/fts5.html#full_text_query_syntax>`__ is enabled by default.
+DuckDB `advanced search syntax <https://www.sqlite.org/fts5.html#full_text_query_syntax>`__ is enabled by default.
 To run a search with automatic quoting applied to the terms to avoid them being potentially interpreted as advanced search syntax use the ``--quote`` option.

 You can specify a subset of columns to be returned using the ``-c`` option one or more times:

 .. code-block:: bash

-    sqlite-utils search mydb.db documents searchterm -c title -c created
+    duckdb-utils search mydb.duckdb documents searchterm -c title -c created

 By default all search results will be returned.
 You can use ``--limit 20`` to return just the first 20 results.